HannyOM/myRAG/README.md

 8. Create a folder named "Vector_Store" in the main "RAG" folder.
 This folder will be used to store the vector store files.

+9. Change the location of the file assigned to the variable "file_path" under the "Loading the pdf document" section of "INDEXING".

-9. Start the Ollama server in order to use the LLM and embedding models by going to the terminal of VS code or Command Prompt and inputting the syntax below:
+10. Start the Ollama server in order to use the LLM and embedding models by going to the terminal of VS code or Command Prompt and inputting the syntax below:

     ** ollama serve **

 # SUGGESTIONS FOR IMPROVEMENT: